Contact categories of disks: The functors

 \begin{lemma} Let $\mf{i} \in OI(\g)$. \be \item If $\mi$ is ${\frak c}$-admissible for ${\frak c}\in \pi_0(R_-(\g))$, ${\frak c}|\mi \in II(\beta) \sqcup SI(\beta)$, and the path $\g(\mf{i}) \ra \g({\frak c}|\mi) \ra \g'(\beta({\frak c}|\mi))$ is nonzero, then $\mf{i} \in II(\beta) \sqcup SI(\beta)$ and there exists a unique ${\frak c}'\in\pi_0(R_-(\g'))$ such that $\beta(\mi)$ is ${\frak c}'$-admissible and ${\frak c}'| \beta(\mi)=\beta({\frak c}|\mi)$. \item If $\mf{i} \in II(\beta) \sqcup SI(\beta)$, there exists ${\frak c}'\in\pi_0(R_-(\g'))$ such that $\beta(\mi)$ is ${\frak c}'$-admissible, and the path $\g(\mf{i}) \ra \g'(\beta(\mf{i})) \ra \g'({\frak c}'|\bi)$ is nonzero, then there exists ${\frak c}\in \pi_0(R_-(\g))$ such that $\mi$ is ${\frak c}$-admissible, ${\frak c}|\mi \in II(\beta) \sqcup SI(\beta)$, and $\beta({\frak c}|\mi)={\frak c}' | \bi$. \ee \end{lemma}

 \begin{proof} (1) We assume that $\uv,\ov \neq \ast$.
 The proofs of other cases are similar.
 The main idea is to track the movements of the omitting labels under $\cal{F}(\beta)$ and the differentials.
-We will show the existence of ${\frak c}'\in\pi_0(R_-(\g'))$; the uniqueness is immediate from Remark~\ref{rmk diff}(i).
+Note that the uniqueness of ${\frak c}'\in\pi_0(R_-(\g'))$ follows immediately from the existence by Remark~\ref{rmk diff}(i).

 Let $\overline{\frak c}(\beta)$ be the component of $R_-(\beta)$ that lies between $\uv(\beta)$ and $\ov(\beta)$ and let $\underline{\frak c}(\beta)$ be the component of $R_-(\g)$ that lies directly below $\uv(\beta)$.
 If we omit $\beta$, it is understood that $\overline{\frak c}=\overline{\frak c}(\beta)$, etc. Let $\g \xra{\beta} \g' \xra{\beta'} \g''$ be the bypass triangle starting with $\beta$.